-The corporate governance structure of Enel is compliant with the principles contained in the Italian Corporate Governance Code published on January 31, 2020 (1) (the "Corporate Governance Code"), adopted by the Company from March 2021 as "large company" with "non-concentrated ownership" (2), and is also inspired by international best practices.
+The corporate governance structure of Enel is compliant with the principles contained in the Italian Corporate Governance Code (), to which the Company adheres as "large company" with "nonconcentrated ownership" (), and is also inspired by international best practices.

 The corporate governance system adopted by Enel is aimed at achieving the objective of sustainable success, as it seeks to create value for the shareholders over the long term, taking into account both the environmental and social relevance of the Group's business operations and the consequent need, in conducting such operations, to adequately consider the interests of the relevant stakeholders.
 In compliance with the current legal framework applicable in Italy to listed companies, the organizational structure of the Company includes: